daisy/epub-accessibility-tests/README.md

 ## To build EPUBs:

-Run `run.sh` to run epubcheck and build EPUB files.
+Run `build-all.sh` to run epubcheck and build EPUB files.
 The output appears in the `build` directory, named after the EPUB title plus the version number.

+If you just need to build one book, run `build-one.sh foldername` where `foldername` is the directory containing the EPUB fileset for that book.

 ## Structural requirements for these books